mjbots/fdcanusb/README.md

 # Building #

-To build on an Ubuntu 22.04 or newer system (no dependencies should be required).
+To build on an Ubuntu 22.04 or newer system.

 ```
 sudo apt install curl openocd